paoloCammardella/UnoProcidaResidente_Tool/README.md

-# Save Race
+# UnoProcidaResidente_Tool

-A Python application that allows you to save information about races (name, duration, type) to a Firebase database using a graphical user interface built with `tkinter`.
+A Python application that allows you to save information about Transports to Procida, ona *Firebase realtime database* using a graphical user interface built with `tkinter`.

 ---